|

 Anne Selene describes the MTX interface as a "SuperToolBox" that

-"Anne Selene with her Norwegian company, Norbit Electronics
+was developed from ToolBox '85.
+Quote from the blog :- "Anne Selene with her Norwegian company, Norbit Electronics

 located in Steinkjer, Norway along with the Memotech factory in